Turner-Engineering/autosa/README.md

 This project uses [PyInstaller](https://pyinstaller.org/en/stable/) to convert the python scripts and packages into a single, distributable `.exe` file.

 The build is done by executing the `build.py` file.
 The output executable (`.exe`) file will be located in `root/install/dist`.
 The `/install/build` folder are the temporary files used by PyInstaller to create the executable.
 I don't know what the `.spec` file is, but it doesn't seem to be required to run the executable.

+## Real World Tests

+### October 2023

+Tenco used Autosa in the field for the first time on October 18th 2023 for railcar tests.